By Helen Dyulgerov ACA AITI

 RCT returns can be due on a monthly, quarterly or annual basis.
 Whichever period the return relates to, the return is due by the 23rd day of the month after the end of that period, i.e. a return for the period May 2018 will be due by 23rd June 2018.

 Income tax operates on the basis of the calendar year.
-The return for the relevant year is due by 31st October of the following year, i.e. the return for the 2017 year is due by 31st October 2018.
+The tax filing deadlines for the relevant year is due by 31st October of the following year, i.e. the return for the 2017 year is due by 31st October 2018.

 Capital Gains Tax

-However, payment of any tax due is due with the individuals personal tax return. (see above)
+However, details of the disposal are returned with the individual’s personal tax return. (see above)

 Capital Acquisitions Tax